Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 Remember to change your rabbit’s water daily and clean their bowls and bottles regularly.

-When rabbits are their most happy, they make an expression that’s commonly called a binky.
+A fun fact about rabbits is that when they're at their most happy, they make an expression that’s commonly called a binky.
 When a rabbit binkies, they jump up into the air and twist their head and body in opposite directions, either from standing still or running.
 A quick flick of the head and ears is also called a half-binky which is another sign of playfulness.

 A binky is your rabbit’s way of telling you that they’re happy with you and their life in general - so keep up the good work.

-10. Their body language is less obvious when they are worried
+10. A rabbits body language is less obvious when they are worried

 Whether they’re kept indoors or outdoors, rabbits need plenty of space to exercise.
 Providing a safe environment where they can run, jump, dig, hide, stand up and stretch out allows them to behave like they would in the wild.